CiscoDevNet/NX-SDK/README.md

     ```
       rpm -ba $RPM_ROOT/SPECS/<app>.spec
     ```
-  - If RPM build was successful then RPM file will be generated in
+  - If RPM build was successful then RPM package will be generated in

     ```
       ls $RPM_ROOT/RPMS/x86_64/